...

 How often should we test our MCCBs?

-Industry standards (like NETA) generally recommend periodic testing, typically every 3 to 5 years, or immediately following any significant fault, extended inactivity, or major system modification.
+Industry standards (like NETA) generally recommend periodic testing every 3 to 5 years.
+However, testing should be done immediately following any significant fault (short circuit), extended inactivity, or major system modification.

-Can we perform these tests without a primary injection test set?
+Can we perform trip tests without a primary injection kit?

 Seraphinite AcceleratorOptimized by Seraphinite Accelerator